ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 * **Price of oil quadrupled**
 	* **Oil shortages & oil rationing**
 * End of cheap and abundant oil
+* Only time the oil weapon was used to such an extent

 **Kissinger's diplomacy**
 * insert UN forces between armies to prevent escalation